feliperoveran/simple-music-player/README.md

-Simple music player (WAV/OGG) written in python with pygame
+Simple music player (WAV/OGG) written in python with Pygame.

 ## Instructions for Linux

 ### Dependencies
 - docker >= 19.03.5

-### Building the project and starting the player
+### Building the project and starting the Player
 Run `./bin/build-image`.
 After it's done, run `./bin/run-player` to start.
 The HTTP API will be available on `localhost:8080`.